 - Has evaluated more than 30,000 children in its 35+ years of service

 - Offers free 24/7 coverage to 47 Middle Tennessee counties

 - Is one of the largest clinics of its kind in the country

 The Our Kids story

-In 1985, a law was passed in Tennessee that mandated that any individual who suspects that a child is being sexually abused report those concerns to the authorities.
-Over the next two years, there was a 450 percent increase in the number of abuse cases reported to the Department of Human Services.
+In 1985, a law was passed in Tennessee that requires any person who suspects a child is being sexually abused to report those concerns to authorities.
+Over the next two years, there was a 450% increase in the number of abuse cases reported to the Department of Human Services.

-With the guidance of the founders, community and corporate support and countless hours of volunteer effort, what began as a program operating with little more than 300 feet of space has become the Our Kids Center.
-With the opening of its first free-standing home in 1993 and its move to a larger facility in 2002, Our Kids services are provided in a warm, child-friendly environment.
+With the guidance of our founders, community, corporate support and countless hours of volunteer effort, what began as a program operating in 300 feet of space has become the Our Kids Center.
+Our first free-standing home opened in 1993, and we moved to a larger facility in 2002.
+Our Kids services are provided in a warm, child-friendly environment at no cost to a child’s family.
 Today, as a result of the commitment of hundreds of individuals and a dedicated community, Tennessee’s children and families get compassionate care at the Our Kids Center.